Mississippi Gorge Regional Park: History

 The land area between the two bluffs is managed as public park land by the cities of Minneapolis and Saint Paul.
 The Minneapolis Park and Recreation Board, an independent park district, manages the park area in Minneapolis, which is officially named Mississippi Gorge Regional Park and includes the 132 acres of land area flanking both the east and west banks of the Mississippi River, from just south of Bridge Number 9 to the north edge of Minnehaha Regional Park.
-In Saint Paul, the park area is officially named Mississippi River Gorge Regional Park, and is managed by the city's Park and Recreation Department.
-In recent years, communities and park agencies have formed partnerships to improve the ecologic health of the gorge.
-In the late 1990s, the National Park Service, Minneapolis park board, and Longfellow community council restored an oak savanna near East 36th Street, which allowed park visitors to experience what the gorge area looked like before European-American settlement.
+In Saint Paul, the park area is officially named Mississippi River Gorge Regional Park and is managed by the city's Park and Recreation Department.
+In recent years, communities and park agencies have formed partnerships to improve the gorge's ecologic health.
+In the late 1990s, the National Park Service, Minneapolis park board, and Longfellow community council restored an oak savanna near East 36th Street, which allowed park visitors to see what the area looked like before European settlement.